tiepdotme/reangdeba.xyz/misc/me.markdown

 Even before that, he spent the first 16 years of his life living in a small state known as [Tripura](https://en.wikipedia.org/wiki/Tripura), in the North Eastern part of India (look it up!).
 He'd chased chickens as a kid.
 He'd mostly lived outside of Tripura ever since.
 He is Indian despite his appearance.^ If you compliment him with "your English is very good", you will get the response "thanks; so is yours."

-> "you give and give till they pull everything out of you and leave you empty."<br> - rupi kaur
+*"you give and give till they pull everything out of you and leave you empty."<br> - rupi kaur*

 ## Reang:
 * 👨🏻‍🎓 is a full-time student
 * 🇮🇳 can speak Bengali, English, and Hindi
-* ✍🏻 writes 10 answers on [Quora](https://www.quora.com/profile/Debashish-Reang) every week
 * 💻 also publishes one article on his [blog](/blog) every month
 * ☕ loves coffee. [buy him a coffee](https://buymeacoffee.com/reangdeba)
 * 📚 also loves [books](/reads)